moggers87/apricots/README.md

 DROP BOMB                |     CURSOR DOWN       |   X FIRE SHOT                |     RETURN            |   LEFT CTRL

-Gameplay is fairly common sense to work out.
 Stay alive, and shooting enemy targets gains you points, whereas being shot down or shooting the wrong things lose you points.
 You have infinite planes, and are competing against the other computer planes (or other player!).
 First to a certain score wins once they land at base.
-Simple!

 Play Options
 ------------

 At present there is no option screen.
-Options can be changed by editing the configuration file apricots.cfg (on UNIX systems this will probably require root access, user configuration files will be added soon in a future release).
+Options can be changed by editing the configuration file apricots.cfg.
+This is first searched for in ~/.config/apricots/, then the system configuration directory (usually /usr/local/etc or /etc) and finally the default configuration in the data directory.

 The number and type of planes can be varied, along with the airbases, as can 1/2 player game be chosen.
 The number of anti aircraft guns and scenery can be selected.
 Draks can be turned on or off, and a different condition for winning